obenland/shiny-updates/README.md

 ## Description #

-Shiny updates was initially part of WordPress 4.2 and this continues that work.
+Shiny updates was initially part of WordPress 4.2 and this continues that work to remove the ugly bits of updating plugins, themes and such.

 ## Installation